How is a website built? The 7 phases of web development

 - SSL certificate — enabling HTTPS (Google uses it as a ranking signal)

-- Redirects — if previous website URLs changed, 301 redirects are needed to preserve SEO value
+- Redirects — 301 redirects from old URLs to preserve SEO value

-- Analytics setup — Google Analytics 4, Google Search Console, conversion tracking
+- Analytics setup — Google Analytics 4, Search Console, conversion tracking

-- CDN configuration — Cloudflare or similar CDN for faster loading
+- CDN configuration — Cloudflare or similar for faster loading

 - Cookie consent — GDPR-compliant cookie management